suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 > You can also check the balance of a token, use ERC20(address).balanceOf(fund.address).

-Note: It might be slightly different than the real balance of those tokens (due to airdrop or mistakenly sending, etc) in both of the cases.
+Note: When using getTokens, the result might be slightly different than the real balance of those tokens (due to airdrop or mistakenly sending, etc) in both of the cases.

 The Fund performs a recalculation automatically whenever a token is bought or sold to reflect the price change.

-Note: When a token is completely sold, still will be returned in the addresses array with the amount of 0.
+Note: When a token is completely sold, it's address will still be returned in the addresses array with the amount of 0.

 ##### Returns